cs-AI-dev/SANDSEA-se-1/HOWTO.md

   - `$ define effect darkMatter remove <name>` - Removes a dark matter effect from the simulation.

 ### Logic & Standard Programming

+#### Variables
+Variables are defined in Sandsong as follows.
+- `variable <name> = <value>` - Defines a variable with name as described under `name` as an integer, float number, string, or an instance of object.
+Can't define lists, sets, dictionaries or functions.